Unearth: Extinction(s) (2018-2022)

 In March 2018, Unearth announced that they would be playing the final touring portion of the Vans Warped Tour.
 They would be joined by bands like Every Time I Die, Motionless in White, Wage War, Chelsea Grin, Simple Plan, The Amity Affliction, Harm's Way and much more.
+That same month it was also announced the band had signed a worldwide deal with Century Media.

 The first single off their newest album, Incinerate premiered on July 2, 2018.
 The album Extinction(s) was released on November 23.
-The album was met with favorable reviews with New Noise Magazine writing "The band presents a vast and engaging metallic sound while at the same time maintaining an important edge that never really lets up."
+The album was met with favorable reviews with New Noise Magazine writing "The band presents a vast and engaging metallic sound while at the same time maintaining an important edge that never really lets up." and The Music dubbing it "one of the best metalcore releases of 2018."
 In support of the new album, the band went on a late 2018 tour with Fit for an Autopsy once again, The Agony Scene and Traitors joined as support.

-In early 2019, Unearth co-headlined The "Death to False Metalcore Tour" with Darkest Hour.
+In early 2019, Unearth co-headlined the "Death to False Metalcore Tour" with Darkest Hour.
 Misery Signals, Malevolence and Left Behind joined as support on the tour.
 Unearth supported Soulfly in February 2019 on the West Coast for their Ritual Tour.
 Unearth opened up for All That Remains on their Spring Headliner Tour.
 Big Story and The 9th Planet Out also joined up on the tour.
 Unearth opened up for Soulfly once again this year for the "Blood on the Streets" tour.
 Incite, Prison and Arrival of Autumn were all featured on the lineup.
 Unearth then did a co-headlining tour with Darkest Hour in December 2019 across the West Coast portion in the United States.
 Unearth then did a mini east coast run with Gwar as they supported them on their "Use Your Collusion" tour with Savage Master.

 Unearth headlined a European tour in February 2020 alongside Prong, Dust Bolt and Sinaro.
 Unearth was supposed to headline a tour in Australia during the months of April and May that year with The Ascended, but the tour was postponed until further notice due to the COVID-19 pandemic.

 Unearth was one of the bands to open up for Shadows Fall on their reunion show at the Palladium venue in Worcester, Massachusetts, alongside Darkest Hour, Within the Ruins, Sworn Enemy and Carnivora.

 On June 2, 2022, the band announced they had parted ways with Nick Pierce and that former drummer Mike Justian had returned to the band.
 They also announced they were working on a new album.
+In October of 2022, founding guitarist Ken Susi revealed he would be taking a hiatus from the band and would not be featured on the album due to "differences in opinion."
+Peter Layman then began filling in for Susi during tours.
 Unearth opened up for Killswitch Engage on their Holidaze Rager 2 tour in December 2022.
 Rivers of Nihil and Lybica also joined up as supporting acts.